 This is why I will run through the different air fryer types and the wattages you should expect.
 If the figure you have is slightly off, it is possible the company has found a way to be more energy efficient.
 However, if it is way out, you are probably going to end up with a unit that is underpowered.

-What Wattages should I expect for Different Air Fryers?
+Typical Wattages for Different Air Fryers?

 Wattage of Small Bucket or Basket Air Fryers